aljaca/MST.PMDN/README.md

 ### Function: `t_cdf(z, nu, nu_switch = 20)`

 *   **Purpose:** Calculates a differentiable *approximation* of the univariate Student's t cumulative distribution function (CDF).
 *   **Method:** For `nu >= nu_switch`, transforms the input quantile `z` using a scaling factor derived from the degrees of freedom `nu`, then computes the standard normal CDF of the result using the error function (`erf`).
 Otherwise, uses `pt` from R and manually inserts a gradient for `z` into the computation graph and uses a finite difference approximation for `nu`.
+Alternatively, can numerically integrate a torch-compatible probability density function `t_pdf_int`, which will be faster on GPUs.
 *   **Context:** Switches between the fast approximation and the slow `pt` calculation.
 Essential for the loss function's skewness calculation.
-The approximation's accuracy is generally good, especially for larger `nu`.

 ### Function: `sample_gamma(shape, scale, device)`